IzyaboiChubs/AE-Hideout-Crafting-Expanded/README.md

 # How to use
 Edit the config.js file to create hideout crafting recipes.
 Take note of the mentioned sites above for item IDs.

+# Compatibility
+This mod was based from AE v2.0.7.1.
+This should be compatible with other AE versions that use the same file structure as that version.